SAML-Toolkits/php-saml/README.md

         'signatureAlgorithm' => 'http://www.w3.org/2000/09/xmldsig#rsa-sha1',
     ),

-    // Contact information template, it is recommended to suply a
+    // Contact information template, it is recommended to supply a
     // technical and support contacts.
     'contactPerson' => array (
         'technical' => array (